z-keith/neuronroot/README.md

 - add automated nodule detection [???]

 #known bugs/issues:
-- prune_redundant_pixels removes an inconsistent number of pixels
 - tree relations are not always set optimally, which leads to incorrect root outputs
 - program is not set up for automatically pulling from a directory
 - program does not include user selection of seed point